NixOS/nixpkgs/nixos/modules/services/editors/emacs.md

 ### Starting the client {#module-services-emacs-starting-client}

-Ensure that the emacs server is enabled, either by customizing the {var}`server-mode` variable, or by adding `(server-start)` to {file}`~/.emacs`.
+Ensure that the Emacs server is enabled, either by customizing the {var}`server-mode` variable, or by adding `(server-start)` to {file}`~/.emacs`.

-To connect to the emacs daemon, run one of the following:
+To connect to the Emacs daemon, run one of the following:
 ```
 emacsclient FILENAME
 emacsclient --create-frame  # opens a new frame (window)